Sazadur/sazadur.github.io/_pages/prospective.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;iii) FPGA design\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;iv) Language: SystemVerilog, TCL/Tk, Java

-We offer an advanced cutting-edge research program along with an attractive work environment, competitive stipend, tution coverage and health benefits.
+We offer an advanced cutting-edge research program along with an attractive work environment, competitive stipend, tuition coverage and health benefits.
 The city of Orlando, FL is a top destination worldwide with lots of theme parks and recreational facilities around.
 Interested students should email mohammad.rahman@ucf.edu with **CV, GRE, and TOEFL score report**.

 About UCF:
 University of Central Florida's Computer engineering program at the Department of Electrical and Computer Engineering is ranked into top 50 nationally.
 It is top #3 university in terms of the number of graduate and undergraduate students.
 UCF is a power house for Cybersecurity and VLSI design.
 We have several collaboration with industry to nurture the next-generation of graduates.
 We have several graduate fellowship programs with AMD, Intel and TI to provide unique opportunity to earn a graduate degree while engaging in cutting edge research and being fully supported by a generous industrial fellowship.